shopware/helm-charts/charts/shopware/README.md

 > [create your own custom Docker images](#create-docker-image) and override the default image in the Helm chart.

 > [!NOTE]
-> The s3 tenant setup may take a few seconds.
+> The RustFS storage and database setup may take a few seconds.
-> So Shopware is running before the assets are public.

 Once the setup job in your cluster is complete and your store is in the ready state, you can access the shop at <https://localhost.traefik.me/>
 If needed, you can modify the domain by updating the values.yaml file.
-If your css is not loading correctly, you may need to open the s3 bucket URL and accept also the ssl certificate for the s3 domain which is under
-<https://s3-api-localhost.traefik.me> by default.
-After that the store should be up and running.

 ### Create Docker image